Home

 FAQ 4: Why shouldn’t cats eat popcorn with butter or salt?

 Butter and salt can make your cat sick.
 Butter is excessively fatty and can irritate their stomach, whilst excessive salt can be dangerous.
-It’s similar to when we eat too many chips and feel horrible afterwards.
+Similar to when we eat too many chips, we feel horrible afterwards.

 FAQ 5: What snacks are better for cats than popcorn?